Taxation of DSP payments

 Taxation of Illness, Occupational Injury and Partial Capacity Benefits

-Illness Benefit (IB), Occupational Injury Benefit and Partial Capacity Benefit are paid by the Department of Employment Affairs and Social Protection (DEASP).
+Illness Benefit (IB), Occupational Injury Benefit and Partial Capacity Benefit are paid by the Department of Social Protection (DSP).
 These benefits are liable to Income Tax (IT).
 They are not liable to Universal Social Charge (USC) or Pay Related Social Insurance (PRSI).

 You might get child dependant increases (additional payments made to claimants for qualifying children).
 These are exempt from IT, USC and PRSI.

 In this page, all further references to IB can be taken to also mean Occupational Injury Benefit and Partial Capacity Benefit.
 The taxation of the benefits is similar.